admin-402/MFC-LMS/README.md

 - User authentication: Sign up and sign in to access the system.
 - Book management: Add new books, edit existing books, and delete books.
 - Author management: Manage authors, including adding and removing authors.
-- Upload books: Upload books in PDF format to the system.
+- Upload books: Upload books in PDF format to the system. it is present in the navbar.
 - Download books: Download books from the system in PDF format.

 ## Requirements